Who We Are

 Although slightly trepidatious after our less-than-stellar experience in Korea, we opted to go back to East Asia, this time to Japan.
 An excellent choice all around.
 The food, the convoluted culture that melded ingrained politeness and impassiveness with an underlying streak of sheer lunatic wackiness , the sea and mountains, the tranquil villages and silent forest shrines all wooed us so that by the end of two years there we were inexpressibly sad to leave.

 But leave we did, to spend a year in Essex, England, where my wife picked up an MA in Human Rights.
 She soon got a temporary position to do a report for a Budapest-based organization on mental health institutions in Hungary, Slovakia, the Czech Republic and Slovenia.
 I went along to take photographs for the project, which was to last four months.
-Nine years later, here we are still in Budapest, where my wife works for a donor organization promoting human rights in the region, and I found a job teaching secondary school English Literature at a private British school.
+Ten years later, here we were still in Budapest, where my wife worked for a donor organization promoting human rights in the region, and I found a job teaching secondary school English Literature at a private British school.

 By the time our second son was born we had a fairly good idea of what we were doing, and discovered that with a little planning and armed with reliable information, traveling with two young boys could be not only bearable but delightful.
 Most of the time.